s41r4j/DSA/README.md

 # [ Data Structures & Algorithms ]

 Welcome to the Data Structures and Algorithms (DSA) repository!
 This repository is a collection of implementations, explanations, and examples for various data structures and algorithms.
-It is a comprehensive collection of data structures, algorithms, and related resources to help you enhance your understanding and proficiency in the field of computer science.
+It is a comprehensive collection of data structures, algorithms and related resources to help you enhance your understanding and proficiency in the field of computer science.

 <br>